-This interest group is newly forming.
 Join to participate in the exchange of information and development of new tools related to supervision and the social service workforce.
-Two calls have been held in March 2020 and a follow up survey was sent to narrow the focus of the group's work.
-The next call will be held on April 2 at 8:30ET.
+The group held initial planning calls in March and April 2020 and a survey was sent to group members to narrow the focus of the group's work.
+Sub-groups are currently forming to support specific tool development and gather input into specific areas.
 Call in information will be emailed directly to those who have joined the group.

 This Supervision and the Social Service Workforce Interest Group will:

 1. Provide a platform to exchange the array of existing tools, resources and knowledge pertaining to supervision of the social service workforce